Lauren Zhang, a student at the Royal Birmingham Conservatoire, wins with Prokofiev 2nd Piano Concerto

-For the final Lauren performed Prokofiev’s Piano Concerto No 2.
+For the final, Lauren performed Prokofiev’s Piano Concerto No 2.
 Forthcoming appearances for Lauren following BBC Young Musician will include a performance on the BBC Radio 3 stage at BBC Music’s The Biggest Weekend in Coventry on Monday 28th May, and also at a special BBC Young Musician 40th anniversary concert at the BBC Proms on Sunday 15 July at the Royal Albert Hall.

 The Grand Final was broadcast at 7pm on BBC Four, presented by Clemency Burton Hill and Josie D’Arby with Alison Balsom and Dobrinka Tabakova, and also on BBC Radio 3 at 7.30pm presented by Kate Molleson with contribution from 2016 BBC Young Musician Finalist, Jess Gillam.

-Lauren is currently in Year 11 and is studying for her GCSEs at King Edward VI High School for Girls.
+At the time of winning, she is studying for her GCSEs at King Edward VI High School for Girls.
 She started learning the piano with Madeline Ignazito at the age of four.
 In 2010, Lauren joined the Junior Department at the Royal Birmingham Conservatoire, initially studying with Rebeca Omordia, and since 2011 with Robert Markham.
 In 2015, she achieved her fellowship diploma in piano performance, having previously completed her licentiate diploma the year before.
 In addition, Lauren has received advice and participated in masterclasses with Kenneth Hamilton, Fabio Bidini, Peter Donohoe, Kalman Drafi, Philip Martin, Pascal Nemirovski, and John Thwaites.
 Lauren also receives guidance from Christopher Elton.

 In 2016, Lauren won first prize at the 15th Ettlingen International Piano Competition in Germany.
 Among other achievements, she was a prize-winner at the Young Pianist of the North International Competition (2015) and the Wales International Piano Festival (2016), first prize winner in the EPTA-UK (18 and under) competition (2016), and first prize in the Emanuel Piano Trophy competition (2015).